ImpossibleFinance/EVM-Research/README.md

 2. Put your Dune API key there like `DUNE_API_KEY = "YOUR_API_KEY"`
 3. Put global path to your repo, like `GLOBAL_PATH = "/home/.../EVM-Research"`
 4. Make a `csv_data` repository
-5. Put your global path to the directory like `GLOBAL_PATH = "..."`

 ### Run 🤖